Ma-tes/ShapeThing/README.md

 ## Help

 ```
-R key will reshape all shapes in buffer
+'R' Reshape all shapes in your buffer
 ```

 ## Version History